Quinton (name)

-Quinton is a surname or a masculine given name.
+Quinton is either a surname or a masculine given name.

 The English surname and given name may refer to the place name Quinton, from Old English cwen "queen" or cwene "woman" and tun "farmstead, estate".
 The French surname Quinton [kɛ̃tɔ̃] is a common surname and a former given name.
 It is a variant form of Quenton [kɑ̃tɔ̃], itself from Quentin, Quintin with the usual replacement of the suffix -in (such as in the surnames Quintard, Quintier) by -on, commonly used in the French given names (e. g.
 Marion, Yvon) and surnames (e.g. Creton, Crinon, Bricon, etc.)